Class of 2021 Speakers

 The combination of classes prepared Rachel to excel as a public relations intern for the New York Knicks at Madison Square Garden.

-Rocha is now set to begin pursuing a graduate degree at Temple University in the School of Sport, Tourism and Hospitality Management and work as a graduate assistant in the university’s athletic department.
+Rocha is now set to begin pursuing a graduate degree at Temple University in the School of Sport, Tourism and Hospitality Management and work as a graduate assistant in the college's athletic department.

 Yicel E. Moreno